meryn/hello-world/README.md

 # hello-world
 this is our world.

-hi, i'd like to order some pancaces and a fresh coffe please.
+hi, i'd like to order some pancakes and a fresh coffe please.